Naked Lunch (film): Legacy

-In 1994, Bomb the Bass released the single "Bug Powder Dust" which opens with the quote "I think it's time to discuss your, uh, philosophy of drug use as it relates to artistic endeavour" and closes with the quote "I think it's time for you boys to share my last taste of the true black meat: the flesh of the giant aquatic Brazilian centipede."
+In 1994, English electronic musician Bomb the Bass released the single "Bug Powder Dust" which opens with the quote "I think it's time to discuss your, uh, philosophy of drug use as it relates to artistic endeavour" and closes with the quote "I think it's time for you boys to share my last taste of the true black meat: the flesh of the giant aquatic Brazilian centipede."
 The song also includes various other quotes, items and themes from the film woven into the lyrics.

 In a 1996 episode of The Simpsons, "Bart on the Road", Bart, Nelson, and Milhouse use Bart's fake driver's license to get into the theatre to see an adult film.
 The film they choose, based on its title and R rating, is Naked Lunch.
 When they silently exit the theatre, Nelson looks up to the marquee and says, "I can think of at least two things wrong with that title."